Pingpong403/card_game/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+Take a quick look at my code and you'll see that it's not quite done!
+Here's what I would like to do in the future to improve it:

-- Item 1
+- Implement better error handling
-- Item 2
+- Optimize code for better efficiency
-- Item 3
+- Create a UI!